 Each layer of the HAPTICTOUCH Toolkit is successively closer to the underlying hardware.
-We expect the needs of most programmers require programming only at the highest abstract level, as this will ease programming effort while still being highly expressive [19].
-For flexibility, programmers can work at lower layers when more direct or nuanced control is required with only slightly more effort [19].
+We expect the needs of most programmers to require programming only at the highest abstract level, as this will ease programming effort while still being highly expressive [20].
+For flexibility, programmers can work at lower layers when more direct or nuanced control is required with only slightly more effort [20].
+Our current implementation uses a Microsoft Surface device and its fiduciary markers as hardware platform; the software is written in C# and WPF.